 $95 per month starting price, includes 50 contracts.

-The purpose of Contract Hound is to help move small businesses to Cloud storage, saving them time and optimizing the ease of use and searchability within an organized management system.
+The purpose of Contract Hound is to help move small businesses to cloud-based storage, saving them time and optimizing the ease of use and searchability within an organized management system.
 All the fancy bells and whistles of the more expensive, enterprise-focused software aren’t clogging up the Contract Hound user interface.
 The overall user experience is straightforward and covers all the bases small to mid-sized businesses need in contract management software.